-When evaluating a person relative to a possible future job, it matters a great deal which of these the person will require - or what combination.
+Leadership potential falls into three relatively straightforward categories: results and improvement, thinking, and interpersonal and organizational.
+When evaluating a person relative to a possible future job, it matters a great deal which of these the person will need to possess - or what combination.